jocelynmallon/twitchtv-prezto/README.md

 Commands/Usage:
 ------

-* ttv *stream* - used to open/watch the given twitch.tv stream using livestreamer.
+* ttv *stream* - used to open/watch the given twitch.tv stream using streamlink.

         ttv gamesdonequick

     Quality options can be supplied manually after the stream name: